 Prevention & Treatment: Inspect and purchase disease-free plants, especially the lower leaf surfaces.
 If rust-infected foliage is wiped with a white tissue, the spores will rub off and are visible as a yellowish-orange stain.

-To aid in control of daylily rust, plants may be sprayed with propiconazole, myclobutanil or chlorothalonil.
-Spray at 2-week intervals as needed, and also after cutting back plants.
-Do not spray chlorothalonil during blooming period.
+To aid in the control of daylily rust, plants may be sprayed with propiconazole, myclobutanil, or chlorothalonil.
+Spray at 2-week intervals as needed, and additionally spray after cutting back plants.
+Do not spray chlorothalonil during the blooming period.
 See Table 1 for examples of brands and products.

 Root-Knot Nematode: Root-knot nematodes (Meloidogyne species) can cause loss of vigor and severe decline of daylilies.
-Infected plants slowly deteriorate, grow poorly and become stunted, turn yellow, wilt and often die.
+Infected plants slowly deteriorate, grow poorly, become stunted, turn yellow, wilt, and often die.
 The symptoms are very similar to moisture stress.
 Roots will often have small bumps or nodules where the nematodes feed and inject toxins.

 Nematodes are most common in sandy, moist soils.
 They are generally more of a problem on former cropland that has been re-utilized for residential use.